The Board of Directors has the pleasure in presenting its 58th Reportalong with the Audited Financial Statements for the year ended March 31 2022.

 The Report of Secretarial Auditors does not have any qualificationsreservations or adverse remarks.

 In terms of Section 148 of the Act read with the Companies (Audit &Auditors) Rules 2014 the Board at their Meeting held on May 5 2022 on therecommendation of Audit Committee appointed M/s.
 Narasimha Murthy & Co.
 CostAccountants as Cost Auditors of the Company for the financial year 2022-23 at aremuneration of Rs.4.00 lakhs (excluding applicable taxes) plus reimbursement ofout-of-pocket expenses and their remuneration is being submitted for ratification by theMembers at the forthcoming Annual General Meeting.

 Cost Accounting Records and Cost Audit

-The Cost Audit Report for the year ended March 31 2021 will be filed within the duedate.
+The Cost Audit Report for the year ended March 31 2022 will be filedwithin the due date.

 Business Responsibility Report (BRR')

 Pursuant to Regulation 34 of the SEBI Listing RegulationsBusiness Responsibility Report' forms part of this Report as Annexure - 6which describes the initiatives taken by the Company from an environmental social andgovernance perspective.

 Material changes and commitments affecting the financial position ofthe Company which occurred between end of financial year and date of the Report